 - Hospital Information System (HIS) - Nursing units will be responsible for placing orders on the “Manual Entry Form” and sending them to Lab.
-Refer to P&P 10-14 “Invision Downtime Emergency Operational Procedure” for specific detailed information.
-Manual requisitions will be filled out via the information on these forms.
-For STAT orders, please call the laboratory.
+Refer to P&P 10-14 “Epic Downtime Emergency Operational Procedure” for specific detailed information.
 The manual form either will be picked up by the phlebotomist at the time of collection or should accompany the tubes of blood for those nursing units that collect the specimens.
 During downtime, Laboratory results will be reported on paper requisitions and sent via the tube system to the appropriate unit.
 Please check your tube station for reports.
 The Laboratory will have access to previous test results but will be limited on current results during the downtime.
 The Laboratory is responsible for entering all lab orders received during the downtime.

 Please note that during periods of extended computer downtime some delay with result reporting may occur.

-- Lab Information System (LIS) - If the LIS is inoperable for a length of time, an announcement will be made over the house paging system.
+- Lab Information System (LIS) - If the LIS is inoperable for a length of time, an announcement will be made over email communication.
 The Laboratory will use paper requisitions for the tests ordered by the HIS.
 The results will be reported on these paper requisitions and sent, via the tube system, to the appropriate unit.
 Please check your tube station for reports.
 The Laboratory will have limited access to previous or current test results during a downtime.
 Please note that if the HIS is operational, previously performed lab tests will be viewable

 - Anatomic Pathology - Template reports are available if the downtime is extended.
 Pap smears may be held up to a day before downtime protocol is implemented.
 Refer to the Anatomic Pathology Downtime Policy, located in the Histology and Cytology Procedure Manuals.